 For a single-band RIB declared to support multi-carrier and/or CA in contiguous and non-contiguous spectrum and where the parameters in the manufacture's declaration according to subclause 4.6 are not identical for contiguous and non-contiguous spectrum operation, the test configurations in the fourth column of table 4.7.3-1 shall be used for testing.

-Unless otherwise stated, single carrier configuration (SC) tests shall be performed using signal with narrowest supported Channel Bandwidth and the smallest supported sub-carrier spacing.
+Unless otherwise stated, single carrier configuration (SC) tests shall be performed using signal with narrowest supported BS channel bandwidth with the smallest supported subcarrier spacing declared per operating band (D.xx).